Kendall Hamilton: The Hollywood Hair Therapist's 6 Ways To End Bad Hair Days

 INTERVIEW WITH KENDALL HAMILTON:

 Where did the name, The Hollywood Hair-apist come from?

 A. It came from my approach to hair.
-I take a holisitc view of the whole person, inside and out.
+I take a holistic view of the whole person, inside and out.
 I don’t play on someone’s vanity.
 I work to get the hair in the healthiest state and to heal the hair naturally.
 Also, as a hairstylist, people tell me a lot of stuff in the salon so I’m always giving people advice.
-I’m very intutive about hair and what will work or not work for a person by asking them lots of questions.
+I’m very intuitive about hair and what will work or not work for a person by asking them lots of questions.
 A lot of energy can be carried or trapped in the hair.
 Sometimes you do need a change.
 Sometimes that’s the wrong thing to do when things are going poorly or even going well personally.